The Last Templar: TV miniseries

 NBC made a two-part television miniseries starring Mira Sorvino, Scott Foley, Victor Garber, and Omar Sharif.
 It aired over two successive nights: Sunday, January 25 and Monday, January 26, 2009.
 It re-aired Sunday, May 31 and Sunday, June 7, 2009.

 The TV miniseries The Last Templar was criticized in Turkey by the media for misrepresenting the geography of Turkey.

 The movie is much different than the book.
 In the movie, Tess pursues the Met's "Templars" on a police horse; in the book she was hiding with everyone else.
-Gus is depicted as a crook who was trying to solicit an antiquarian's help to sell the relic he stole at the Met; in the movie, this line is omitted.
+Gus Waldron is depicted as a crook who was trying to solicit an antiquarian's help to sell the relic he stole at the Met; in the movie, this line is omitted.
 Vance was shooting Tess at the cemetery (with a paralyzing gun) and, literally, kidnapped her to his dungeon, while in the movie he is presented as Tess' friend.
 The role of Tess's daughter, Kim, is left to a minimum in the book, while in the movie, she is helping her mom to solve a clue on old Arab town's location.
 The name of the "Turkish" town recorded by Al-Idrisi is different, and in the book it is underwater (as a result of a nearby dam's work).
 Reilly is taken to Vatican where he was compelled to help in finding Tess and Vance; in the book they all and De Angelis are on the same boat.
 There are more differences than similarities between the book and TV miniseries.

 Above comment is incorrect in the book the FBI agent Reilly is taken to the Vatican and compelled to assist in finding Tess and Vance, they all appear in the same boat later in the story.

+In the book, Tess and Vance are on a research ship looking for the ship Falcon Temple.
+Reilly and De Angelis are on a Turkish Coast Guard patrol boat looking for Tess and Vance.
+All four characters are never on the same ship.